Happenings

 Kyle Camu – Oil painter and illustrator from Raleigh who studied at the Academy of Classical Design.
 Kyle will be back at Shakori Hills working to complete a single piece.
 KyleCamu.com Thursday, Friday & Saturday 5-8pm, Meadow field

 Bryan Stacy – Talented Muralist, Tattooer, Painter, Airbrush Artist and Digital Artist from Wilmington, with a BFA from Guilford College in Drawing and Printmaking.
-Catch Bryan’s expressive art style and have a chat.
+Bryan’s art can be seen on walls all across the country, catch him live at the festival!
 Bryanstacy.art Dance Tent, Friday & Saturday 5-8pm